 Getting Overly Luxurious

 Major kitchen remodels recoup less than 70% of their value upon sale.
 (A minor kitchen remodel will receive slightly better returns.)
-Unless you’re planning on staying in your home for a very long time, and having an über-high-end stove is really important to you, don’t waste your time and money on a splurge.
+Unless you’re planning on staying in your home for a very long time, and having a high-end stove is really important to you, don’t waste your time and money on a splurge.
 Top-of-the-line appliances and other luxury upgrades just lighten your pocketbook — without adding much value.

 Forgetting About the Garbage

-When “Apartment Therapy” asked its readers for their biggest kitchen design mistakes, there was one unexpectedly common response: forgetting about the trash.
 There’s little worse — at least in terms of a kitchen remodel — than a gorgeous workspace with no place to discard your garbage.
 Don’t forget to make room for either a can or compactor in your new kitchen.
 After all, now’s the time you can design a specific space to hide that ugly plastic box.
 Whether you stick it under a sink (maybe install a sliding system?) or even custom-cut a hole in your countertop for easy disposal, keep trash in mind when designing a beautiful room.

 Neglecting to Properly Vent